Cyberdog52/hackathon/Dotnet_React/DotNet_Backend/Readme.md

 > [!TIP]
 >
-> An excessive list of third-party .NET libraries can be found:
+> An excessive list of third-party .NET libraries can be found at:
 >
 > [quozd/awesome-dotnet: A collection of awesome .NET libraries, tools, frameworks and software (github.com)](https://github.com/quozd/awesome-dotnet)